apache/openoffice-project/content/trademarks.md

 The Apache Software Foundation holds trademarks on behalf of its projects.
-For the Apache OpenOffice project these trademarks include the names Apache OpenOffice™ and OpenOffice.org®, as well as the [graphical logos][5].
+For the Apache OpenOffice project these trademarks include the names Apache OpenOffice® and OpenOffice.org®, as well as the [graphical logos][5].
 Other graphic formats can be found [here][6].
 Use of these marks is prohibited without explicit permission from the ASF.